fbuessen/SpinParser/README.md

 Every dataset is performed at the cutoff value as specified in the attribute `/SU2CorZZ/data/measurement_0/cutoff`.

 The data is now ready to be extracted and analyzed.

+## Developer documentation

+The SpinParser application, without modification, is already suited to solve a broad class of spin models on customizable lattice geometries.
+However, some users might wish to modify or extend the code; for this purpose, a developer documentation of the underlying code exists and can be found [here](https://fbuessen.github.io/SpinParser).